-AnyChart supports 3D versions of the following chart types: Area, Bar, Column, and Pie.
-Some modifications of these types can be also drawn in 3D – see the Supported Types section.
+AnyChart supports the 3D versions of the following chart types: Area, Bar, Column, Line, and Pie.
+Some modifications of these types can be also drawn in 3D - see the Supported Types section.

 This article explains how to create and configure 3D charts.